 Using email signature marketing for external purposes is one thing: it’s easier to create messages that target specific users and audiences.
 It’s quite another to use it for internal purposes.
 Believe it or not, internal communications also benefit from the use of campaign banners and align directly with a specific target audience - your employees.

 So how can email signature marketing work in this context?
-Firstly, a banner tends to not need much in the way of graphical content.
+Firstly, a banner tends not to need much in the way of graphical content.
 You don’t have to work as hard to get your employees to pay attention as they’re already invested in your company.
 You also don’t have to overwhelm them with content, especially given the fast and frequent nature of internal emails.

 Now, what can you use the banner graphic for?
 Anything you want your employees to know.
 Say you want to bring their attention to a new clean desk policy: bring it to their attention via their email inbox.